Inflammation of the prostate is known as prostatitis, and it is one of the most common prostate problems in males.

 - Pelvic pain, rectal pain, abdominal pain and/or low back pain

-Natural remedies for prostatitis
+Natural treatment remedies for Prostatitis

 This shows that antibiotic treatment of prostatitis alone is not adequate for many men.